ALU-MI24-LCS27/abcmn/README.md

 ### Options (push):
 - **--message**: the commit message template to use once
-- **--defaultmessage**: the default commit message template when not specified
+- **--defaultmessage**: the default commit message template to use when not specified

 ### Variables (used in commit message template):
 - **{{date}}**: the current date